jiwonhan1/MyReads/README.md

 # MyReads Project

-MyReads is bookshelf that displays the books based on status you have set.
+MyReads is a bookshelf that displays the books based on status you have set.

 <img src="src/assets/Screenshot.png" width="700px" height="400px"/>